-Update: TRAFFIC was very grateful for the first donation of R5,000, received from Rhino Wine SA in May 2013—so keep raising those glasses and supporting TRAFFIC's conservation efforts in the region!
+Update: TRAFFIC was very grateful for the first donations of R5,000 and R10,000, received from Rhino Wine SA in 2013—so keep raising those glasses and supporting TRAFFIC's conservation efforts in the region!

 Cape Town, South Africa, 13th November 2012—Rhino Wine SA today launched a new range of wines, which aim to support conservation efforts to protect South Africa’s rhinos.

 Rhino poaching is currently at an all-time high, with South Africa, home to the world’s largest rhino populations particularly affected.

 For every bottle of wine purchased, R2.00 will be donated to TRAFFIC, the wildlife trade monitoring network, to support conservation work in southern Africa.

 “The philosophy behind the Rhino Wine SA brand is for consumers to gain awareness of the crisis facing rhinos, raise funds for TRAFFIC’s conservation efforts, while at the same time enjoying a glass of vino with a cause (responsibly, of course!),” said Charise Matthews for Rhino Wine SA.

 The new wine range, produced and bottled by Excelsior Wine Estate, includes a Sauvignon Blanc and a blend of Shiraz/Merlot/Cabernet Sauvignon.